Number of roots of the continuant over a finite local ring

 \begin{proof}[Proof of theorem \ref{prin4} and third proof of the second point of corollary \ref{cor} ]

 i) Let $n \geq 3$ odd and $\epsilon \in \{-1,1\}$.
-By lemma \ref{41} and Theorem \ref{26}, we have the equalities below.
+By lemma \ref{41} and theorem \ref{26}, we have the equalities below.

 ii) Let $n=2l \geq 4$, $l$ even, $m \geq 2$ and $N=p^{m}$ with $p$ an odd prime number.
-By lemma \ref{41} and lemma \ref{42}, we have :
+By lemma \ref{41} and lemma \ref{42}, we have:

 iii) Let $n=2l \geq 4$, $l$ even, $m \geq 2$ and $N=p^{m}$, with $p$ an odd prime number.
-By lemma \ref{41} and lemma \ref{42}, we have :
+By lemma \ref{41} and lemma \ref{42}, we have:

 iv) Let $n=2l \geq 4$, $l$ even and $m \geq 3$.
-By lemma \ref{41} and lemma \ref{42}, we have :
+By lemma \ref{41} and lemma \ref{42}, we have:

 v) Let $n=2l \geq 4$, $l$ even and $m \geq 3$.
-By lemma \ref{41} and lemma \ref{42}, we have :
+By lemma \ref{41} and lemma \ref{42}, we have:

 If we combine these formulae with theorems \ref{26}, \ref{27} and \ref{28}, we obtain the formulae given in the theorem.
-Similar calculus give us the remaining formulae.
+Similar calculations give us the remaining formulae.
 Note that the formulae for $w_{4}^{\pm \overline{1}}(\mathbb{Z}/p^{m}\mathbb{Z})$ are given in lemma \ref{42}.

 \end{proof}